Cuprate/cuprate/README.md

 - [Cuprate's architecture book](https://github.com/Cuprate/architecture-book)
 - [Cuprate's protocol book](https://github.com/Cuprate/monero-book)

-For crate documentation, see the `cargo doc`s of the crates inside the [workspace](Cargo.toml), and the `README.md` of the crate's directory if applicable.
+For crate documentation, see the `cargo doc`s of the crates inside the [workspace](Cargo.toml), and the `README.md` inside the crate's directory if applicable, for example: [`storage/cuprate-blockchain/README.md`](storage/cuprate-blockchain/README.md).

 ## Contributing
 See [`CONTRIBUTING.md`](CONTRIBUTING.md).